Here’s what we know:

 Update June 25, 5:53 p.m.

-Scientists, researchers and the public can now access the most current COVID-19 data and model future scenarios as a part of California Gov. Gavin Newsom’s new COVID Assessment Tool released Thursday.
+Scientists, researchers and members of the public can now access the most current COVID-19 data and model future scenarios as a part of California Gov. Gavin Newsom’s new COVID Assessment Tool, released Thursday.

 Update June 25, 5:48 p.m.

-To support California’s COVID-19 response amid a $54.3 billion state budget deficit, CA Gov. Gavin Newsom declared a budget emergency Thursday.
+To support California’s COVID-19 response amid a $54.3 billion state budget deficit, California Gov. Gavin Newsom declared a budget emergency Thursday.

-The declaration would also ensure funding for necessary services for vulnerable populations.
+The declaration also ensures funding for necessary services for vulnerable populations.